Bike and Pedestrian Plan

 Naperville is updating its Bicycle and Pedestrian Plan to expand and enhance walkability and bikeability for all ages and abilities.
 This initiative is part of the city’s Naperville 2027: Investing in Our Community Priorities Plan, and it aligns with the goal of improving community mobility.

-A goal is for the plan to help pinpoint projects (e.g., enhancing existing infrastructure and developing new routes) to improve the ease and safety of walking and biking throughout the city.
+This update identifies specific projects, including infrastructure enhancements and new routes, to continue to have safe, connected walking and biking across Naperville.
 The Transportation, Engineering and Development (TED) Department is working with A. Epstein and Sons International, Inc. (Epstein) to help develop the plan.

-Thank you to the more than 500 community members who helped shape the Bicycle and Pedestrian Plan by sharing their input on our interactive map.
-This strong level of participation provided the project team with valuable insights into where walking and biking improvements matter most to residents.
+Thank you to the community members who helped shape the Bicycle and Pedestrian Plan through our interactive map, pop-up events and the public open house.
+This strong level of participation has been the foundation of our planning process, providing the project team with the insights needed to identify local priorities and develop informed, community-focused recommendations.

 Naperville Bicycle & Pedestrian Plan Interactive Map: October – December 2025